 Submitting your application

 Joining the ROTP is a competitive process with multiple assessment stages.
-You must submit your application by January 31 to be eligible for the upcoming academic year.
+You must submit your application as soon as possible to be eligible for the upcoming academic year.
 Depending on availability and screening requirements, applications submitted after this date may still be considered.

 Should your application be accepted, you may receive an Early Conditional Acceptance.
 If this is the case, a position will be held for you at one of the military colleges.
 If you have finished the aptitude test, you may be given a conditional offer of acceptance as early as September 15 for the University program starting in September the following year.
 The acceptance offer is conditional based on the applicant meeting academic requirements in their final year of high school and successfully completing the rest of the application process.